Vampire folklore by region: Ireland and Scotland

-Slavic Europe
+Slavic and Turkic Europe

-Some of the more common causes of vampirism in Slavic folklore include being a magician or an immoral person; suffering an "unnatural" or untimely death such as suicide; ex-communication; improper burial rituals; an animal jumping or a bird flying over the corpse or the empty grave (in Serbian folk belief); and even being born with a caul, teeth, or tail, or being conceived on certain days.
+Some of the more common causes of vampirism in Slavic folklore include being a magician or an immoral person; suffering an "unnatural" or untimely death such as suicide; ex-communication; improper burial rituals; an animal jumping or a bird flying over the corpse or the empty grave (in Serbian folk belief); and even being born with a caul, teeth, or tail.
 In southern Russia, people who were known to talk to themselves were believed to be at risk of becoming vampires.
 Slavic vampires were able to appear as butterflies, echoing an earlier belief of the butterfly symbolizing a departed soul.
 Some traditions spoke of "living vampires" or "people with two souls", a kind of witch capable of leaving its body and engaging in harmful and vampiric activity while sleeping.

 Two of the earliest historical recordings of vampire activity in Europe can be found in the Neplach's Chronicle (14th century, probably written in 1360).
 For the year 1336 he mentions a shepherd named Myslata from Blov.
 He died and was buried but he didn't stay in the grave.
 Each evening he walked around, spoke to people as if being alive and was scaring them.
 Soon, he started killing the people and if he stopped by someone's home and called their name, said person died in 8 days.
 So the people of several villages decided to exhumate him and burn the body.
 During the process, he let out a loud scream.
 Someone stabbed him with a stick and a lot of blood came out of the wound.
 After he was burned, all of the evil events stopped.
 The second case happened 1344.
 Neplach writes about a woman from Levín who after being buried came back, killed several people and danced on them.
 Once she was exhumated and a stake was put through her, blood started pouring out of her as if she was alive.
 She also ate her clothes and once removed from her mouth, the cloth was bloody as well.
 Even after that, she was still attacking villagers so they decided to burn her.
 However, the wood wouldn't catch fire until they used pieces of the church roof to start it.
 Both of these cases were later mentioned in the book Magia posthuma by Karl Ferdinand Schertz (1704) that intended to denounce the widespread folk belief in vampires.